oleobal/risper/readme.md

 Lists are delimited with `[]`.
 List elements are separated with whitespace, or with `,` (forced separation).

-An alternative type of list is `()`, used for priority, which "disappears" at runtime when the expression within results in a single element.
+Evaluating a list (ie, executing a block of code) evaluates all its elements but returns nothing (`Empty`).
+There are two ways to retrieve values: the first is to use the `return` function, and the other is to use the alternative type of list `()`, used for priority.

+Parens have two special rules:
+ - if a Parens contains a single element, then it is replaced at runtime with the evaluation of this element
+ - Parens, unlike regular lists, are evaluated within the parent context.

 Function calls are an identifier followed by a primary.
 To store function pointers without calling them, one can use the `,` operator for forced